|

 Ulrich's

 Bimonthly, November-December 2006 and January-February 2007.
-Philosophy
+[HTML]

 for professionals: towards critical pragmatism.
 Viewpoint, Journal of the Operational Research Society,